OpenSlides/OpenSlides/logo/README.rst

 The OpenSlides logo is available in normal and dark layout.

-The svg source files are create with Inkscape.
-Each svg file is exported (with Inkscape) to png.
+The `svg` source files are created with Inkscape.
+Each `svg` file is exported (with Inkscape) to `png`.

-All OpenSlides logo files are licensed under MIT, see LICENSE file in root directory.
+All OpenSlides logo files are licensed under MIT (see LICENSE file in root directory).

 "OpenSlides Blue" color values